RobertoBochet/LocksmithUSB/README.md

 ### Installation

-The OCI image can be also used to install itself on a usb drive.
+The OCI image can be also used to install itself on n usb drive.

 ```bash
 podman run \